Dogs' Titles

 What do the letters before and/or after a dog's name mean?

-Wherever in your reading you find reference to the results of canine competitions, or write-ups on individual dogs, you may have seen a series of letters before or after a dog's name, and wondered what they signify.
+If you see a reference to the results of canine competitions, or write-ups on individual dogs, you may have seen a series of letters before or after a dog's name, and wondered what they signify.

 You may also have noticed that some dogs' names are written up differently: the usual practice is to put inverted commas around a pet-name, but not a kennel or pedigree name.

-There is a bewildering array of 'titles' on offer to dogs in Dogsports competition in different classes of Obedience, Flyball, Agility, Jumping, Tracking, Herding, Conformation (the Show-ring) Rally Obedience, Retrieving, Earthdog, Dancing With Dogs, and others which are less common.
+There is a bewildering array of titles on offer to dogs in dog sport competitions in different classes of Obedience, Flyball, Agility, Jumping, Tracking, Herding, Conformation (the show-ring) Rally Obedience, Retrieving, Earthdog, Dancing With Dogs, and others.

 However, the initials you will see most often, and may already be aspiring towards yourself, are: